solvej-jaeger/kalaallisut_reading/README.md

 ## Repository Contents

-- `code/` — Scripts for data preprocessing and central analyses (contrasting reading measures for lexical and grammatical suffixes and words)
+- `code/` — Scripts for data preprocessing and for the central analyses (contrasting reading measures for lexical and grammatical suffixes and words).
+A script for the general explorative analysis will be added later.
-- `data/` — Kalaallisut eye-tracking reading data (licensed separately, see below).
+- `data/` — The Kalaallisut eye-tracking reading data (licensed separately, see below).

 ## License